intel/llvm/sycl/doc/design/HostPipes.md

 This issue relates to the mechanism for integrating host and device code.
-Like device global variables, host pipes are referenced in both host and device code, so they require some mechanism to correlate the variable instance in device code with the variable instance in host code.
+Like device global variables, host pipes are referenced in both host and device code, so they require some mechanism to correlate the pipe instance in device code with the pipe instance in host code.
 We will use a similar mechanism as the device global implementation that creates a map database in the integration headers and footers.

+[2]: <DeviceGlobal.md>

 ## Design